johanix/draft-johani-dnsop-transport-signaling/draft-johani-dnsop-transport-signaling-02.md

 This option provides a clean way for resolvers to opt out of receiving transport signals, which may be useful in scenarios where:

-* The resolver has already established transport preferences for a particular authoritative server
+* The resolver has recently established transport preferences for a particular authoritative server and that transport signal has not expired.
 * The resolver does not support or does not want to use alternative transports
 * The resolver wants to minimize response sizes